frankiearzu/DSMTools/DSM Forward Programming/In Development/readme.md

 There is still significant memory limitations in some of this radios, so the Setup and FP was split in two files.
 The file 'DSM FwdPrg_56_STUP.lua' is the new one to create the planes setup that works together with 'DSM FwdPrg_56_MIN.lua'

+# How to Use it

+1. Make sure that the /MODELS/DSMDATA folder exist.
+2. Run the "DSM FwdPrg_56_STUP" first to setup the plane wing, tail and channels to use for each surface.
+At the end it will ask you to "save" the configuration.
+That saves a file in the /MODELS/DSMDATA folder.

 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/be03ad40-3e2f-45e1-8f50-d231c3931169)
 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/5010a361-1234-4c83-97b2-2eb6ae0d1061)
 ![image](https://github.com/frankiearzu/DSMTools/assets/32604366/0d4e04dc-90d7-4322-9ad1-f57cbde49029)

+3. Run the "DSM FwdPrg_56_MIN".
+It uses the model configuration created in step #2 to properly tell the receiver the plane configuration for initial setup.
+If you get "Cannot load model config", that means that the file was not created on step #2.
+Once it shows the intial forward programming page for your receiver, usuall "Gyro Settings and Other Settings".
+You can properly setup the a plane from initial setup... if you are not familiar with this step, view some of the videos.
+There are already multiple videos showing how to do it EdgeTX color version, or the Spektrum official videos, the menus are the same.

 ## Dealing with Low memory
 On my FrSky QX7 (Probably the one with the lower memory compared to Radiomaster Boxter and maybe Zorro), it will give you "not enouth memory"